QSC Audio Products: Expansion

 After some years, the professional power amplifier portion of the business overtook the production of guitar amplifiers.
 Meanwhile, QSC developed more conventional sales channels in retail music and pro audio stores and also started working with export distributors.
 Beginning in the early 1980s, Pat Quilter pursued his interest in more electrically efficient methods of power amplification by refining class G (and later, class H) technology as an extension of class AB, primarily for higher-power models.

-In the early 1990s, QSC diversified from power amplifiers by starting development of network audio systems for remote control and monitoring of amplifier systems.
+In the early 1990s, QSC diversified from power amplifiers by starting the development of network audio systems for remote control and monitoring of amplifier systems.
 QSC called its system QSControl (pronounced "Q's Control").
 The company was one of the first licensees of the MediaLink networking technology developed by the Lone Wolf Corp. for professional audio systems.
-MediaLink, however, did not prove robust enough for professional audio users, so by the mid 1990s QSC abandoned it in favor of Ethernet-based networking, which was becoming more affordable and ubiquitous.
+MediaLink, however, did not prove robust enough for professional audio users, so by the mid-1990s, QSC abandoned it in favor of Ethernet-based networking, which was becoming more affordable and ubiquitous.
 At about the same time, QSC licensed CobraNet technology from Peak Audio to develop products that would distribute multiple channels of audio signals in the digital domain over common Fast Ethernet media.

 In the late 1990s, QSC started a loudspeaker research and development group within its engineering department.
 Within a couple years, QSC offered loudspeaker systems for sale and is today a major supplier of loudspeaker systems in the professional audio industry.

 Present

 In July of 2022, QSC announced a split in its divisions, differentiating between Q-SYS and QSC Pro Audio.

-Today, the Q-SYS division delivers a 'full-stack' software and hardware platform for networked audio, video and control, with products such as the Q-SYS Core Processors, NV Series video endpoints, NC Series PTZ Cameras, AcousticDesign loudspeakers, and more.
+The Q-SYS division develops a software and hardware platform for networked audio, video and control, with products such as the Q-SYS Core Processors, NV Series video endpoints, NC Series PTZ Cameras, AcousticDesign loudspeakers, and more.

-The QSC Pro Audio division instead focuses on a range of non-networked amplifiers, loudspeakers, and line arrays for applications in performance venues, cinemas and event productions.
+The QSC Pro Audio division develops a range of non-networked amplifiers, loudspeakers, and line arrays for applications in performance venues, cinemas and event productions.

 Acquisitions

 In September of 2016, QSC announced its acquisition of Ultra-Stereo Labs a prominent player in cinema sound systems.
 In October of 2019, the company announced the acquisition of Attero Tech, expanding its portfolio of audio networked I/O endpoints.

-In June 2023, Q-SYS acquired the swiss startup Seervision AG for an undisclosed amount, marking its first AI technology acquisition.
+In June 2023, Q-SYS acquired the Swiss startup Seervision AG for an undisclosed amount, marking its first AI technology acquisition.
 The agreement is Q-SYS' first pivot toward intelligent video collaboration based in the startup's computer vision, machine learning, and scene perception expertise, having launched a combined solution named VisionSuite.

 Acquisition by Acuity

 On October 24, 2024, Acuity (NYSE: AYI) announced it entered into an agreement to acquire QSC for $1.215 billion, joining Acuity’s Intelligent Spaces division.
 The acquisition was finalized on January 7, 2025.

-Shortly thereafter, in March, QSC's CEO Joe Pham stepped into retirement, making way for ex-COO Jatan Shah to lead.
+In March 2025, CEO Joe Pham retired and was replaced by former COO Jatan Shah.